 Asian Noodles with Napa Cabbage, Mushrooms, and Tofu

-- 12 leaves napa cabbage, halved lengthwise and thinly sliced
+- 12 large leaves (or 1 small head)napa cabbage, halved lengthwise and thinly sliced

 - 4 ounces fresh shiitake mushrooms, cleaned, stemmed, and sliced

 - 8 ounces cremini (baby bella) mushrooms, sliced

 - 1 medium red bell pepper, thinly sliced

 - 2 teaspoon grated fresh ginger, or to taste